-- 92. The Corps' reissuance of NWP 12 is a major federal action that requires compliance with NEPA.
+- 74. The Corps' reissuance of NWP 12 is a major federal action that requires compliance with NEPA.
 See 42 U.S.C. § 4332(2)(C).
-The Corps issued an EA and FONSI for its reissuance of NWP 12 on December 21, 2016. - 93.
+The Corps issued an EA and FONSI for its reissuance of NWP 12 on December 21, 2016. - 75.
 The NWP 12 EA is the Corps' only NEPA document for an estimated 11,500 uses of NWP 12 per year nationwide.
 The Corps will not prepare any further NEPA analysis for individual projects that are permitted, verified, or authorized by NWP 12.
 See, e.g., 82 Fed.
 Reg. at 1861 ("Corps Headquarters fulfills the requirements of NEPA when it finalizes the environmental assessment in its national decision document for the issuance or reissuance of an NWP.
 An NWP verification issued by a district engineer does not require separate NEPA documentation.").
-In fact, for oil pipelines, there is no guarantee that any other federal agency will conduct any project-level NEPA review because there is no federal statute governing oil pipeline permitting. - 94.
+In fact, for oil pipelines, there is no guarantee that any other federal agency will conduct any project-level NEPA review because there is no federal statute governing oil pipeline permitting. - 76.
 The NWP 12 EA is narrowly limited to discussing the impacts of discharges of fill material into waterways.
-It does not discuss the full range of direct, indirect, and cumulative impacts associated with oil pipelines or other utility projects permitted by NWP 12.

-- 95. For example, the NWP 12 EA does not evaluate the risks or impacts of pipeline oil spills into waterways, nor does it discuss the various types of crude oil transported by pipelines permitted by NWP 12 or their respective characteristics, impacts, or spill response requirements.
+It does not discuss the full range of direct, indirect, and cumulative impacts associated with oil pipelines or other utility projects permitted by NWP 12. - 77.
+For example, the NWP 12 EA does not evaluate the risks or impacts of pipeline oil spills into waterways, nor does it discuss the various types of crude oil transported by pipelines permitted by NWP 12 or their respective characteristics, impacts, or spill response requirements.
 Instead, the Corps' NWP 12 EA simply states: "We do not have the authority to regulate the operation of oil and gas pipelines, and we do not have the authority to address spills or leaks from oil and gas pipelines."
+NWP 12 Decision Document at 7.
-NWP 12 Decision Document at 7. - 96.
-The NWP 12 EA does not evaluate the climate change impacts associated with NWP 12, including the potential for increased greenhouse gas emissions caused by pipeline construction and/or the lifecycle emissions associated with the oil transported by NWP 12 projects.
-Instead, the NWP 12 EA states:

-The Corps does not have the legal authority to regulate the burning of fossil fuels that are transported by pipelines where the Corps authorized crossings of waters of the United States by NWP 12, other general permits, or individual permits.
-Therefore, in its environmental documentation the Corps is not required to fully evaluate the burning of fossil fuels rights-of-way and those conversions often need to be permanently maintained while the utility line is operational.").
+- 78. The NWP 12 EA does not evaluate the climate change impacts associated with NWP 12, including the potential for increased greenhouse gas emissions caused by pipeline construction and/or the lifecycle emissions associated with the oil transported by NWP 12 projects.
+Instead, the NWP 12 EA states: "The Corps does not have the legal authority to regulate the burning of fossil fuels that are transported by pipelines where the Corps authorized crossings of waters of the United States by NWP 12, other general permits, or individual permits.
+Therefore, in its environmental documentation the Corps is not required to fully evaluate the burning of fossil fuels" NWP 12 Decision Document at 9. - 79.
+The NWP 12 EA also does not evaluate the impacts associated with the permanent conversion of forested wetlands to lesser quality wetlands associated with pipeline rights of way.
+However, the EA does acknowledge that forested wetland will be permanently converted.
+See, e.g., NWP 12 Decision Document at 11 ("There is often conversion of wetland types within utility line rights-of-way and those conversions often need to be permanently maintained while the utility line is operational.").